1wc/panda_class/README.md

 PANDA/qemu) and PANDA replays which are bigger than the 100MB git file size limit.
 Thus, in order to get a working copy of these materials you will need to clone this repo using `lfs`.
 That means you'll have to install lfs first.
 Look here: https://git-lfs.github.com.
+Note, the dumb directions on that page don't seem to say it but if you are on Linux you can `apt-get install git-lfs`.

 After which you will clone this repo with the following incantation.